 I agreed with him.

-I don’t have many calls like this, but they happen.
-Instead of hearing about the person’s up and down days as he or she struggles with the waves of grief, I got anger.
+Calls like that one are rare.
+Very rare.
+I’m not exaggerating when saying I’ve made thousands of phone contacts with grievers, and nearly all range from a brief “We’re all okay” to heartfelt chats.
+But with this call, instead of learning about a person’s unsettled days as he or she struggles with the waves of grief, I got anger.
 Instead of a daughter grateful for how well the hospice treated her father in the last month of his life, I got anger.
 Instead of a sister overwhelmed by the business demands of her brother’s estate, I got anger.

-No hospice, or any human institution, is perfect.
-Mistakes happen.
-Sometimes the right words are said at the right time . . . but (unfortunately) sometimes the wrong words are said at the wrong time.
+No hospice, just like all other institutions, is perfect.
+The staff, patients, and caregivers are all . . . human.
+Usually the right words are said at the right time, but (unfortunately) the wrong words can be said at the wrong time.
 People experience the same situation, but have differing interpretations.
-Maybe a sister hears a nurse or chaplain’s comments as refreshingly honest while her brother deems it demeaning and insulting.
+Maybe a sister is grateful that a nurse or chaplain’s comments are refreshingly honest while her brother deems those same words as demeaning and insulting.

 Did the “type of thing” the nephew described really happen to his beloved aunt?
 I don’t know.
 I wasn’t there.
 As difficult as it was to listen to his non-stop anger and his repetition of complaints, I knew one thing: whatever happened, his perception was that a wrong did take place.

 I promised to share his concerns with the appropriate administrators.
-No one should have unsettling events adding to the anguish of a loved one’s final days.
+No one should have disturbing events adding to the anguish of a loved one’s final days.